gandm/language-babel/README.md

   ```

 * #### Babel Maps Add Url
-  If a source map is created using the `Create Map` option this allows a Url reference `//# sourceURL=originalBabelSourcefile` to be appended to the generated transpiled JavaScript file.
+  If a source map is created using the `Create Map` option above then this appends a Url reference `//# sourceURL=sourcefile.js.map` to the transpiled JavaScript file.

   ```json
   {"babelMapsAddUrl": true} or